Bush, Cheney face 9/11 panel Thursday

 |ON CNN TV|

-Stay with CNN for updates and analysis from the campaign trail and for perspectives on the anniversary of President Bush's speech declaring the end of major combat operations in Iraq.
+Stay with CNN for updates and analysis from the campaign trail and follow-up perspective on the Oval Office session between President Bush, Vice President Dick Cheney and members of the 9/11 commission.

-CNN's John King on Bush, Cheney and the 9/11 panel.
+CNN's John King on the Bush-and-Cheney meeting with the 9/11 commission.

 CNN's Jeanne Meserve on efforts to improve CIA-FBI relations.